-All four new Amex Hilton cards are now available with shiny new signup offers.
+All four new Amex Hilton cards are now available with shiny new welcome offers.
 And each offer says “Welcome bonus offer not available to applicants who have or have had this product.”
 With respect to the Ascend card, that surprises me.

 For background, you can read about each of the cards here: Hilton Amex Cards.
 Everything you need to know.
 The Hilton Aspire, Hilton Ascend, and Hilton business card each offer up to 100K bonus points (but each differs a bit with respect to the spend required).
 The no-fee Hilton card offer is for 50K points after $1K spend in 3 months.

 Amex has positioned the Ascend card as a “refreshed” version of the old Hilton Surpass card (no longer available).
-Accordingly, a few blogs have gone out on a limb to assert that if you’ve ever had the Surpass before, you won’t be eligible for the Ascend signup bonus (here, and here, for example).
+Accordingly, a few blogs have gone out on a limb to assert that if you’ve ever had the Surpass before, you won’t be eligible for the Ascend welcome offer (here, and here, for example).
 I get that.
 Amex is definitely not advertising it as a new product, so it must be an evolution of the same product, right?
 And that would mean that anyone who has had the Surpass before cannot get the bonus for the Ascend due to the language that states “Welcome bonus offer not available to applicants who have or have had this product.”
 Right?

 Here’s the thing… Not everyone in the US closely follows everything going on with Amex Hilton cards.
 There must be thousands of people (tens of thousands?) who have had the Surpass card in the past who know nothing at all about the conversion of that card to the Ascend card.
 And if they see an ad that tells them they can get a 100,000 point bonus with the Ascend card, they’ll have every reason in the world to believe that they’re qualified for it.
 If they read the fine print and see “Welcome bonus offer not available to applicants who have or have had this product,” they will reasonably believe that they’ve never have “this product” (the Ascend card).
 Even if they have the forethought to search the offer’s terms (found here) for the card they remember having had in the past (“Surpass”), they won’t find it.
 It’s not there.